tnm/vulcan/README.md

 What It Does
 ---------------

 Vulcan will populate your Redis datastore with test data.
 It works for each of the built-in Redis data structures.
-It uses SET for strings, LPUSH for lists, SADD for sets, and ZADD for sorted sets.
+It uses SET for strings, LPUSH for lists, SADD for sets, ZADD for sorted sets, and HSET for hashes.

-Vulcan creates the test data on a separate Redis DB for each datatype: DB's 6, 7, 8, and 9, respectively.
+Vulcan creates the test data on a separate Redis DB for each datatype: DB's 5, 6, 7, 8, and 9, respectively.

 How To Do It
 -------------